What Details From A Story Best Help Develop The Theme

 Pacing and Structure

 How a story unfolds over time can reinforce its themes through careful pacing and structural choices.
-But flashbacks might reveal how past events shape present themes, while parallel storylines can highlight thematic connections between different characters or situations.
+Flashbacks might reveal how past events shape present themes, while parallel storylines can highlight thematic connections between different characters or situations.
 The rhythm of the narrative, including moments of tension and release, can mirror the thematic journey of the characters.

 Sensory Details and Imagery